22-03-14RevatureSalesforceTraining/Amplifire/README.md

-# PROJECT 1
+# Project 1 - Amplifire Acoustics

 ## Project Description

-This project was done in a Trailhead Playground org.
+This project was done in a Trailhead Playground Org.
+It was focused on administration so there is no code to show.

 For my business, I decided to go with a band which tours and sells their merch online and at shows.
 The band networks with other groups through leads and opportunities.
 Bands we've played with before are the accounts.